nthieu173/renewableEnergy.github.io/supervised.md

 ## Training Process
 ### Hyperparameter Tuning
 ### Splitting dataset for training and validation
+We use our dataset from the year 1998-2016 as our training set and our dataset from the year 2017-2019 as our validation set.
+The 1998-2016 dataset was the most accurate since it had no interpolated data while the 2017-2019 was not as accurate since it had interpolated Direct Normal Irradiance data.
+We simply took the DNI for the year 2016 and repeated it for the year 2017-2019.
+This probably resulted in a lower DNI than reality because there seems to be an upward trend of DNI growth over the years.

+Our reason for splitting it this way is because we will always be training our model on past years to predict future years.
+By splitting it this way, we simulate what might happen when we use our model to predict the electricity price of the future.

 ### Loss

 ![Training and Validation loss over Epochs for our final model](./images/model_3.98.svg)